habiibullah/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the n times table, starting with 0
+program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line